 Sometimes, even when we are almost done with decorating our dining room, the décor just feels off.
 We know we've made the right furniture choices, but the finished room just doesn't compare to the initial dining room ideas pinned in our inspiration boards.
 Most of us are already in a crunch to get our decorating done before the end of year parties—so how do we quickly fix a décor without having to worry about shipping timelines and delays?

 Sometimes, all a space needs is a lick of paint.
 Sure, it may seem like a lot of work to paint a room, but it's much less difficult than replacing bulky dining room furniture with long lead times.
-Besides, with services like Paintzen, the work can be done for you in a matter of hours—all you have to do is pick the right dining room paint color.
-This is where we come in: We've picked out 12 unique trending colors that will bring your dinner party to life.
+Besides, with services like Paintzen, the work can be done for you in a matter of hours—all you have to do is pick the right dining room paint colors.
+This is where we come in: We've picked out 12 unique trending paint colors that will bring your dinner party to life.
 From warm, welcoming hues to cool dark tones and trusted neutrals, these are the swatches you'll want to pick up from the hardware store.

 This new color by Benjamin Moore is an almost gray, dusty pink tone that looks moody and modern, especially when paired with a contrasting trim color.

 The name says it all.
 This trending color for 2017 by Benjamin Moore is perfect for the dining room—use it with pinks and marigolds for a modern look.

 Serena & Lily's pink color is a soft and sweet shade that looks best with warm camel tones and other dramatic neutrals.

 This warm color is part of Sherwin-Williams's trend report for 2017.
 Pair it with black, white, camel, and cognac tones to create a rich, neutral haven.

 This otherworldly color is a deep purple gray that strikes the right balance between cool and warm tones.
 It transitions from day to night beautifully.